Learn

 • Four additional years of math, science, English, social science, non-doctrinal religion/philosophy or world language

-You must complete 16 core courses while having a minimum 2.0 GPA across these core courses.
+• NCAA Division II: You must complete 16 core courses while maintaining a minimum 2.2 GPA.
 These core courses consist of:

 • Four years of English